 Larger batches of commercial caviar can contain salt content anywhere between 5% and 9%, although most producers avoid going over the 10% mark in most circumstances.

-When manufacturing “payusnaya” pressed caviar products and caviar paste, it’s generally assumed that salt content will be over 10% to ensure structure and preservation.
+When manufacturing “payusnaya” pressed caviar products and caviar paste, the salt content is generally over 10% to ensure structure and preservation.
 As a result, these products have longer shelf lives and remain edible for weeks after opening.

-While the curing process does help to preserve the caviar and bring out some flavor, this is still a highly perishable product that should be consumed sooner rather than later.
+While the curing process does help to preserve the caviar for longer than most seafood and bring out some flavor, this is still a highly perishable product that should be consumed sooner rather than later.

 Once that container is opened, it is best to consume it all within less than 48 hours.